Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 The report goes on to note that:

 Data classification or categorization helps improve IT and business outcomes such as storage optimization, data life cycle enforcement, security risk reduction and faster data workflows.
-Data classification and insights solutions are typically vendor storage agnostic, and work on any data that can be accessed over a file or object access protocols like NFS, SMB or S3.
+Data classification solutions are typically vendor storage agnostic, and work on any data that can be accessed over a file or object access protocols like NFS, SMB or S3.

 Why unstructured data classification matters

-Classification adds structure to unstructured data – which makes it easier to find and leverage across the organization.
+Classification adds structure to unstructured data. which makes it easier to find and leverage across the organization.
 Classification starts with the metadata that’s automatically generated by data storage technology.

 Use Cases for Data Classification